-First, during those times when you cannot supervise him, it is wise to restrict the movement of a new animal during the house-training phase.
-You can house-train your dog by using a crate.
+For the first couple of weeks, a new dog of any age should be supervised when he has the full (or even partial) run of the house.
+During those times when you cannot supervise him, it is wise to restrict the movement of a new animal during the house-training phase.
+You can potty train your dog by using a crate.
 Or, for limited periods of time, you can confine the dog to a small, easy-to-clean room, like the bathroom, equipped with a child gate.
-Under supervision, of course, he can have the run of the house.

 Set up a daily schedule where you walk your dog on lead (or carry her) to the desired elimination spot after meals, after naps, and every couple of hours in between.
 To reinforce that the trip has a purpose, you should not play with the dog during trips to eliminate.
 Use a word or phrase (like “do your business”) to remind the dog of her duty.
 As soon as she has produced, praise her lavishly and give her a treat.

-What do I need to know about house-training a puppy?
+What do I need to know about potty training a puppy?

 Puppies cannot hold their bladders and bowels for more than a few hours.
 Even the most intelligent and well-intentioned puppy has to wait until its muscles develop before it can exercise appropriate bladder and bowel control, just like a human infant.
 If you must be away for more than two or three hours, and you are training the puppy to eliminate outdoors, you will need someone to help by walking the puppy for you.

 If an “accident” happens and you catch the dog in the act, stop him and escort him to the correct spot.
 Praise him if he stops eliminating when you ask him to.
-If you find the results of an accident after it’s happened, do not punish the dog, since punishment could make him afraid to eliminate in your presence.
+Be sure not to yell when you catch him in the act because this can cause him to discontinue eliminating in front of you, thus prolonging the potty-training process.
+If you find the results of an accident after it’s happened, again, do not punish the dog, since punishment could make him afraid to eliminate in your presence.
 It’s more effective to clean up the mess and put it in the designated elimination spot, so the smell will help your dog recognize that this is where to go.

 If you’re training a puppy, keep in mind that a puppy’s muscles are still developing, so he may not be able to control himself when he eliminates in an inappropriate spot.
 Puppies mature at different rates, and some will take longer to develop bladder and bowel control.

 Finally, there’s a difference between a dog who “marks” his territory and a dog who isn’t house-trained.
 Early neutering will reduce a dog’s inclination to mark surfaces with his scent.
-But, if a dog who is already house-trained starts having accidents, check with your veterinarian – there may be a medical cause.
+But, if a dog who is already potty-trained starts having accidents, check with your veterinarian because there may be a medical cause.